nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

 - DevOps is a collaborative and multidisciplinary organizational effort to automate the continuous delivery of new software updates while ensuring their correctness and reliability. ([Leite et al., 2020](https://arxiv.org/abs/1909.05409))

 **What it is:**
-- **Teams integrate into a single unit (*you build it, you run it*)**, where developers participate throughout the entire application lifecycle, from development to production.
+- **Teams integrate into a single unit (*["you build it, you run it"](https://go9x.com/blog/you-run-it-you-build-it)*)**, where developers participate throughout the entire application lifecycle, from development to production.

+> “The traditional model is that you take your software to the wall that separates development and operations and throw it over and then forget about it.
+Not at Amazon.
+You build it, you run it.
+This brings developers into contact with the day-to-day operation of their software.
+It also brings them into day-to-day contact with the customer.
+This customer feedback loop is essential for improving the quality of the service.” - Amazon CTO Werner Vogels

 - Teams use **automation** to accelerate manual processes.
 DevOps tools and technologies enable faster, more reliable deployment.
 - Despite originally defined for monolithic architectures, DevOps practices are **highly beneficial in managing distributed systems**, which are inherently difficult to operate manually.